Andrey-Zelenskiy/samosa/src/samosa/symmetry/INDEX.md

 - [x] group generators;
 - [x] method to calculate an orbit of of a point;
 - [x] method to remove redundant operators from the generator list;
+- [x] method to define a permutation representation for group generators from an orbit/stabilizer chain;
 - [ ] method to convert from pointers to group elements;
-- [x] method to define a permutation representation for group generators from an orbit/stabilizer chain;
+- [ ] method to change generator representation to permutations;
 - [ ] group character table;
 - [ ] method for generating all group elements;
 - [ ] method for finding conjugate classes;